 Fira (fee-RAH, subtly different from the island name) is the capital town of the island, perched atop the edge of the caldera cliff formed by the volcanic eruption ca 1600 BC.
 Adjacent to Fira is the town of Firostefani (fee-roh-ste-FAN-ee).
 The Nomikos Centre is in Fira, toward the edge of town near Firostefani.
 The view of the caldera from Fira and Firostefani is majestic.
 In these towns you will find all kinds of shops from tourist traps to banks, public phones, jewelers, travel agencies, pharmacies, internet cafes, restaurants, bars, discos, etc.

 Kamari (ka-MAR-ee) is a small town located on an impressive beach.
 It offers a number of tavernas, beach bars, cafes, and a diving center.
 Above Kamari is the archaeological site of Ancient Thera, and nearby are the active excavations at Akrotiri.
 A visit to the dig is scheduled for conference attendees.

 Oia (EE-ah) is located on the northwestern end of the island at the edge of the caldera cliff.
 Oia is famous for its romantic sunsets, and a number of fancy cafes and restaurants can be found there.
 While there are many hotels in Oia, we do not recommend staying there as it is a 10 km drive from Fira along a narrow winding road, and commuting can be difficult.

 What to Bring

 The typical weather in late June is dry, clear, and warm (80 F / 26 C; 50% humidity; 10 mph / 15 kph breeze).
-The moon will be new on 2006-06-25, so we should have excellent star gazing.
+The moon will be in its last quarter during the conference, so we should have good star gazing.
 Current and historical weather for Santorini can be found at The Weather Underground.

 If you are planning on renting a scooter, you must have a motorcycle license.